How Do Capital Gains Affect the Home Selling Process?

 Should I Consider Capital Gains Tax Liability Before Listing a Home?

-Since capital gains outside of the exclusion are treated like income, sellers should keep them in mind before listing the home.
+Since capital gains on a house sale outside of the exclusion are treated like income, sellers should keep them in mind before listing the home.
 It may be to a greater benefit to wait a few more months before selling, if sellers do not yet meet the two-year requirement.
 If, in selling the house, the seller expects a profit that exceeds $250,000 or $500,000, the tax liability could discourage you from setting a higher sales price.
+So, what are the tax implications of selling a house?
 It may be worth asking an accountant or financial advisor for advice in planning for your taxes the year that you sell a home.

 Selling a home may cost more money than you expect, but hopefully capital gains taxes will not be a part of it.
 If you can take advantage of the exclusion when you sell your home, you will have a lower tax liability.